tarantool/tarantool/changelogs/unreleased/luajit-grammar-fuzzer.md

 ## feature/test/fuzz

-* LuaJIT now can be fuzzed using grammar-based fuzzer (gh-4823).
+* Now LuaJIT can be fuzzed using grammar-based fuzzer (gh-4823).